 At the end of February 2022, it was announced that there was further funding to Integration Authorities to meet COVID-19 costs and to support the continuing impact of the pandemic.
-This funding is being provided on a no repayable basis and includes provision for under-delivery of savings.
-For the Orkney IJB the allocation was £3.746 million.
-The funding of £2.363 million that remains at year end has been carried forward as an earmarked reserve for use in 2022/23.
 The breakdown can be shown as follows:

-£000 £000
+COVID-19 Funding £000 £000

-Total Funding 6,250
+Total Funding Received 6,250

 Less COVID-19 Spend Within Services 2,010

 Less Unachieved Savings 1,877

 3,887

 Funding Carried Forward 2,363

-Any proposed utilisation of the earmarked reserves to meet new expenditure that had not been funded in 2021/22 will require agreement from the Scottish Government, and it will remain important that reserves are not used to fund recurring expenditure, given the non-recurring nature of COVID-19 funding.
+Any proposed utilisation of the earmarked reserves (£2,363) to meet new expenditure that has not been funded in 2021/22 will require agreement from the Scottish Government, and it will remain important that reserves are not used to fund recurring expenditure, given the non-recurring nature of COVID-19 funding.